evanhutt/Project-portfolio/README.md

 # Project-portfolio
-Assortment of 3D renders for show
+Assortment of 3D renders for example material